top of page

 My Role

-• Worked closely with developers and stakeholders to make sure designs were realistic and aligned with system constraints.
+• Worked closely with developers and stakeholders to align design solutions with technical constraints.

 Understanding the Users

 The system supports multiple user roles with different responsibilities across traffic management operations.
-Each role interacts with the system differently based on its responsibilities.
+Although they used the same platform, each role had different goals and ways of interacting with the system, which required the design to support multiple perspectives on the same data.

 These roles were identified based on stakeholder input and insights from a one-time on-site visit in Dallas.